Corresponding exterior angles

 Diagram illustrating corresponding exterior angles in geometry with two highlighted red angles on a polygon structure, used to explain the concept of angle relationships in educational content."

-The two marked angles are not on the same level and not on the same side, therefore they are alternate angles.
+Given that the two marked angles are not on the same level nor are they on the same side, they can be considered as alternate angles.

-To understand what exterior alternate angles are, you need to see that:
+In order to understand what exterior alternate angles are, you must observe that:

 There is the exterior part - outside the two parallel lines